📜 Syllabus

 For more asset creation tools, check out this exhaustive list of cheap and free tools compiled by Everest Pipkin.

-Additional resources for C# scripting and Unity development:
+C# scripting and Unity development

 - Unity documentation -- Scripting Reference and Editor Manual.